scalableinternetservices/ucsb_website/project3.md

 The following instructions are not necessary, but might make it easier if you don't want to set up the dependencies on your machine.

-### Create or change into a directory where you want your project to live under.
+### Create or change into a directory where you want your project to live under

 ```ssh
 mkdir project3